 - Positive relationships between healthcare professionals, the child, young person or adult with epilepsy and their family and/or carers.

 - Regular blood test monitoring is not recommended as routine and should be done only if clinically indicated.
-Indications for monitoring of AED blood levels are:
+The pharmacokinetics of some AEDs are non-linear, so specialist knowledge is needed to interpret drug levels.
+Indications for monitoring of AED blood levels include:

-- Detection of non-adherence to the prescribed medication.
+- Detection or suspicion of non-adherence to the prescribed medication.

 - Adjustment of phenytoin dose.

 - Assessment of toxicity.

 - Otherwise unexplained loss of seizure control.

 - Drug-resistant epilepsy has been defined as failure to achieve sustained seizure freedom after trials of two tolerated and appropriate AED schedules (as monotherapy or in combination).
 The majority of patients with newly diagnosed epilepsy respond well to AEDs.
 Failure to do so may be due to: